AiSDR vs Sbl.so: Best AI SDR Under $500/month for B2B Agencies 2026

 Share

-• Sbl.so starts at $99/month for LinkedIn and WhatsApp outreach with true conversational AI (Pricing Basis: vendor pricing April 2026)
+• According to Sbl.so's website, the platform starts at $99/month for LinkedIn and WhatsApp outreach with conversational AI capabilities (Pricing Basis: vendor pricing April 2026)

 • LinkedIn's 2026 compliance restrictions favor Sbl.so's compliant LinkedIn approach over email-heavy alternatives